-The Access and Delivery Partnership Booklet08 Apr 2014
+The Access and Delivery Partnership Booklet

 The Access and Delivery Partnership, funded by the Government of Japan, is a five-year project that aims to help LMICs enhance their capacity to access and introduce new health technologies for TB, malaria and NTDs.
 New health technologies are broadly defined as drugs, diagnostic tools and vaccines that are relevant for the prevention, treatment or cure of TB, malaria and NTDs, but are not yet available for market introduction or have not been introduced in LMICs.